 Chapter 8.
 Execution Model and Tool Catalog¶

-- which actions are allowed at all;
+- which tool it is allowed to call at all;

-- in what context they are permitted;
+- in what tenant scope that is permitted;

 2. The Agent Should Not Talk to Tools Directly¶